Don't Go Yet: Commercial performance

 In the United States, "Don't Go Yet" debuted and peaked at Number 42 on the Billboard Hot 100 spending 9 weeks on the chart.
 It debuted and peaked at Number 28 on the Billboard Global 200.
 The track started at Number 30 on the Mainstream Top 40 chart, based on three days of airplay and would go on to peak at Number 17.
 The song debuted at Number eleven on the US Digital Song Sales Chart.
 The song debuted at Number 50 on the US Rolling Stone Top 100, marking one of the biggest debut of the week on the chart.
 In Canada, the song entered the Hot AC chart at number 41 based on three days of radio tracking.
 It ascended to Number 27 the following week.
 The song peaked at Number 25 on the Canadian Hot 100.

 In the United Kingdom, the song peaked at Number 37 on the UK Singles Chart, marking Cabello's 12th UK Top 40 hit.
 In Australia "Don't Go Yet" peaked at Number 43 on the ARIA Charts.

-In Spain, the song was certified Platinum in November 2021 and reached a new peak of Number 48 on Productores de Música de España Top 100 songs chart, before peaking at Number 36 on November 11th.
+In Spain, the song was certified Platinum in November 2021 and reached a new peak of Number 48 on Productores de Música de España Top 100 songs chart, before peaking at Number 36 on November 11.
 In Italy, the song was certified Platinum in December 2021 and reached its peak of 51 on Federazione Industria Musicale Italiana.
 "Don't Go Yet" has received further certifications of Gold in France and Switzerland.

-On the 20, March 2022, Don't Go Yet reached 250 million streams on Spotify, 8 months after release.
+On March 20, 2022, Don't Go Yet reached 250 million streams on Spotify, 8 months after release.